HITECHCRIME/HC_SG136/README.md

 skip and
 ratatatatatataa  fucking
 mission -------- pecking
-order -----------
+order ----------- reign now
 hands on the razor

 yeeee

 how about we
-get it all around the freethink all my cons (yet) still so broke (mellow fellow) still SYNCING kept thinking of myself still unconvincing - ya
+get it all around the freethink all my cons (yet) still so broke (mellow fellow) still SYNCING kept thinking of the mellow fellow as myself still unconvincing - ya

 i don't need no soul's syncing